-From a foundations perspective an overpass structure to carry Kennedy Road over the GO Transit rail line is preferred as compared to an underpass structure as this alternative minimises the requirement for deep excavations and permanent groundwater control, or construction of a water-tight, below-grade structure.
+From a foundations perspective an overpass structure to carry Kennedy Road over the GO rail line is preferred as compared to an underpass structure as this alternative minimises the requirement for deep excavations and permanent groundwater control, or construction of a water-tight, below-grade structure.
+Preliminary recommendations for the design of the foundations for an underpass alternative are provided in Section 6.5 and for an overpass are provided in Section 6.6.
+Recommendations for design of a hybrid alternative will consist of a combination of the recommendations for the underpass and overpass alternative as noted in the following sections.